abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 ### `bd_pts_gauss_opt`
 A set of points on the optimal boundary between the Gaussians.
 <br><br/>
-### `acc_gauss`
+### `acc_obs`
-Array of three numbers: classification accuracy for the Gaussians, for Gaussian a, and for Gaussian b.
+Returned only for observation inputs.
+Array of three numbers: classification accuracy for the observation samples, for sample a, and for sample b.
 <br><br/>
-### `d_gauss`
+### `d_obs`
-Discriminability/sensitivity index d' between the Gaussian distributions.
-This always assumes equal priors and the optimal boundary.
-<br><br/>
+Returned only if inputs are observations, and the two samples are of equal size. d' between the observed distributions based on the classification accuracy of the data.
 ### `bd_coeffs_obs_opt`
 Returned only for observation inputs.
 Matrix-form coefficients `a2`, `a1` and `a0` of the quadratic boundary that optimally separates the observations.
 We start with the optimal boundary between Gaussians fitted to the data, then optimize the quadratic coefficients to maximize the classification accuracy of the data.
 <br><br/>
 ### `bd_pts_gauss_opt`
 Returned only for observation inputs.
 A set of points on the above optimized boundary between the observations.
 <br><br/>
-### `acc_obs`
-Returned only for observation inputs.
-Array of three numbers: classification accuracy for the observation samples, for sample a, and for sample b.
-<br><br/>
-### `d_obs`
-Returned only if inputs are observations, and the two samples are of equal size. d' between the observed distributions based on the classification accuracy of the data.

  ![Summary image](https://github.com/abhranildas/classify/blob/master/summary_image.png)